 Want to improve your photography this year?
-Aside from playing around with the settings on your camera and taking lots and lots of photos, learning a thing or two from the pros is another great option.
+Aside from playing around with your camera’s settings and takingots of photos, learning a thing or two from the pros is another great option.

 I did some research to uncover the best how-to photography books.
 These are not coffee table books, mind you, but rather books filled with advice, stories, and experiences.
 Enjoy!